 - Defective eye drops or household items

-If you’ve been injured by a product that was defective or malfunctioned, contact the experienced California product liability attorneys at Martinian & Associates today via 323-850-1900 to discuss your claim.
+If you’ve been injured by a product that was defective or malfunctioned, contact the experienced California product liability attorneys at Martinian Lawyers today via 323-850-1900 to discuss your claim.

 Do I have a valid product liability claim for financial compensation?

 You can sue in civil court if you have been injured by a product you bought or one that was used when someone else provided a service to you.
 In product liability suits, defendants can include manufacturers and others who created or sold the product.
 They are responsible for any harm caused by the product to the plaintiff.
 In product liability suits, defendants may be ordered to pay damages for the harm that has been (or will be) suffered by the plaintiff, such as medical costs, lost wages in both the past and future, pain and suffering, and more.

 Product liability laws not only help compensate victims but also hold product retailers, manufacturers, and designers accountable.